learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 In Single Page Applications (SPAs), route navigation causes component unmounting.
-Event listeners or WebSocket message handlers registered on `mount` but not removed on `unmount` keep the entire component closure alive for the application's lifetime, causing memory growth that crashes long-running sessions (e.g., trading dashboards, kiosk apps).
-React's `useEffect` cleanup function pattern was designed specifically to address this.
+Event listeners or WebSocket message handlers registered on `mount` but not removed on `unmount` keep the entire component closure alive for the application\'s lifetime, causing memory growth that crashes long-running sessions (e.g., trading dashboards, kiosk apps).
+React\'s `useEffect` cleanup function pattern was designed specifically to address this.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>